helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 Since the migration to Solana requires more time and the current balance of pre-mined MOBILE tokens in the Treasury is approximately 1.5B, which will last only until February 1st, this HIP is urgent and necessary to prevent the MOBILE rewarding halt.

-This HIP proposes to un-tie programmatic treasury from Solana migration and launch a simplified version on the Helium Blockchain.
+This HIP proposes to un-tie programmatic emissions from Solana migration and launch a simplified version on the Helium Blockchain.
 Additionally, it suggests adjusting the emissions curve to accommodate changes in the timelines.

 # Motivation